iCardDirect/IPG-Mobile-SDK-iOS/README.md

 The SDK allows further configuration by using the existing settings.
 These are the options:
   * Supported card networks – Allows you to determine the accepted card networks when using your app.
 The default value includes Visa, Visa Electron, MasterCard, Maestro and VPay.
-  * Address Verification Service (AVS) – You will be able to capture the consumer’s country and postcode as an additional security layer.

   ## Perform a Payment